oe-mirrors/e2iplayer/README.md

 If master project reopens, I will send merge request to original one.
 Anyway, thank you @samsamsam for your huge work!

+@samsamsam argues that some parts of the code I have found in internet have been stolen from his private repo.
+I'm working to change these ones with code written by myself.

 If you want to try my changes, simply copy the files in IPTVPlayer folder in box folder '/usr/lib/enigma2/python/Plugins/Extensions/IPTVPlayer' and reboot enigma2 (rebooting only GUI is enough).